Krillh/Airzlinshire/Literature/Book/drafts/draft 0.md

 ## Chapter 1 Part 2 (Dyuvil)

-I awake with a start, jolted awake by the world-shattering sound of thunder.
+I awake with a start, jolted awake by the world-shattering boom of thunder.
 For a moment, I'm in my little room back in Kmon (village), awoken by a Kwin (Gulf) thunderstorm.
 Upon returning senses and that all too familiar pain in my gut, I'm reminded that those comforts are long gone.
 There's a light knock.
 With a grunt I pull myself up, letting my stiffness distract me from the stabbing in my gut.

 "Yes?"
 I manage to say with more confidence than I felt.
 The door opens and a shaggy-dressed person steps just inside and stands with a respectful pose.
 They seem to be Min Vigin. *Do I have a Min Vigin on my staff?* Acutely aware of my messy look and their troubled look, I wait for them to speak.